Studying at INTO Manchester

 Your progress will be monitored throughout the programme.
-International Year One, International Foundation and Pre-Master's students receive two reports – one in Semester One and one after the end of semester exams in Semester Two.
+International Year One, International Foundation and Master's Preparation students receive two reports – one in Semester One and one after the end of semester exams in Semester Two.

 You'll have the opportunity to meet with your tutors once a week during your programme.
 You'll also have two academic reviews with your personal tutor to see how you're getting on and to discuss if you're on track to achieve the grades you need to progress.

 Your attendance during your INTO programme You are expected to attend all timetabled classes, be aware of any changes to your class time or room and attend any other events set by INTO, such as extra classes.
 If you know that you will miss a class due to illness or another reason, you should contact your INTO Centre to let them know.

 We encourage you to be actively involved in every part of your studies by preparing in advance for your lessons, asking and answering questions in class and working with your classmates.